cusyio/Python4DataScience/README.rst

 The following guidelines help us to maintain the German translation of the
 tutorial:

-* Write commit messages in Englisch
+* Write commit messages in English
 * Start commit messages with a `Gitmoji <https://gitmoji.dev/>`__
 * Stick to English names of files and folders.